tomasferrarisenda/backstage/README.md

 </br>

 # RUN BACKSTAGE LOCALLY
 Before deploying Backstage in a Kubernetes environment (Minikube), we need to build it locally.
-Testing the change you make to your Backstage implementation is also recommended to be done locally since it's much quicker than building the image, pushing it, etc. to test in in K8S.

 </br>